Azure-Readiness/HOL-IntroToCloudServices/README.md

-# Introduction to Cloud Services #
+﻿# Introduction to Cloud Services #

+> **Note:** A Visual Studio 2012 version of this Hands-on Lab can be found in [GitHub](https://github.com/WindowsAzure-TrainingKit/HOL-IntroToCloudServices-VS2012).

 ## Hands-on Lab ##